Nature Outings

 Meet at 9 AM in the parking lot on King George Blvd by the bridge over the Serpentine River.

-Meet at 9 AM in the concession/washroom parking lot.
+Meet at 9 AM in the parking area on Ontario St.

 WEEKEND OUTINGS